 COLORS OF A PEACOCK

 What are your true colors?
 By letting your true self show and showing your real colors you allow and inspire others to do the same.
 This is the definition of leadership.
 Not telling someone to do something but instead leading by example.
 You can’t change others but you can change yourself and inspire others to change themselves.

 In short, the peacock is a very special a beautiful animal signifying many great internal and external qualities.
-We like to wear different peacock apparel like peacock leggings, peacock shoes, and even peacock bedding to remind ourselves of the many qualities that we possess.
+We like to wear different peacock items ourselves to remind us of the many qualities that we possess.